 - Well done – little or no pink, very brown on the outside: (which I don't recommend): 71 - 74 degrees Celsius/ 160 - 165 degrees Fahrenheit, about 4 minutes per side.

 The internal temperature will increase slightly while the steak rests.

-Once the beef tagliata is cooked to your liking, remove it from the pan and place it on a plate.
+Once the meat is cooked to your liking, please remove it from the pan and place it on a plate.
 Cover loosely with aluminum foil and let rest for about 5 - 10 minutes before slicing it.